SDA-SE/cluster-image-scanner/docs/architecture/decisions/defectdojo-structure.md

 ### Pro
 * Statistics for products are easier to understand for humans because they are visible in an aggregated form.
+* No effort to implement it for teams

 ### Con
-* Extra work to integrate
+* Effort to integrate for the security scanner operators

 ##  image/service: